feltcute/ModdingDocsMGD/Doc/Reference/CombatOnly/PlayerCombatAfflictions.rst

 If you want to display the damage number from the skill, use {DamageToPlayer} in the following string after completing the function.

 Check :ref:`DamagePlayerFromMonster` for an out of combat equivalent.
+Check :ref:`DamageMonsterFromMonster` for an in of combat way to hit monsters with another monster.

 .. _SkipPlayerAttack: